vindarel/cl-cookbook/docs/windows.md

----
-title: Setting up Emacs on Windows or Mac
+# Setting up Emacs on Windows or Mac
----

 Emacs is the preferred Lisp source code editor for most CL developers.